Adrian Lahdo

-Adrian Lahdo (born 26 December 2007) is a Swedish professional footballer who plays as a midfielder for Allsvenskan club Hammarby IF.
+Adrian Adriano Lahdo (born 26 December 2007) is a Swedish professional footballer who plays as a midfielder for club Como.

+Early life

+Lahdo was born in Stockholm to Jony and Ninwe, both of Assyrian and Lebanese descent.
+His father Jony was a footballer in the Lebanese Premier League before moving to Sweden.
+He has two brothers, Mayckel and Gabriel, who are also footballers, and a sister, Ceilia.

 Club career

 Lahdo is a product of the Hammarby IF youth academy.
 In July 2024 he signed a new contract until the summer of 2027.
 He made his competitive debut in Allsvenskan for the club on 21 October 2024, in a 2–0 home win against Djurgårdens IF.

+On 3 February 2026, Serie A club Como announced the signing of Lahdo on a permanent basis until 2031.

 International career

 In March 2024, Lahdo was called up to the Swedish under-17s for the first time, ahead of two UEFA under-17 Championship qualification games against Bulgaria and Wales.
 He played in both games.
 In May 2024 he played in all three Sweden games in UEFA European Under-17 Championship in Cyprus.
 In October 2024 he made his debut for the Swedish under-18s.

-Personal life

-Lahdo was born in Sweden and is of Assyrian and Lebanese descent.
-His father was also a footballer, playing in the Lebanese Premier League before moving to Sweden.
-Lahdo's older brother, Mayckel, is also a footballer.